What happens on a Creative Camp?

 The program will to some degree be determined by the needs and capabilities of the group.
 We do our best to cater for people at different levels of creative experience and physical ability, however we are not equipped to provide for people with physical disabilities, unfortunately.

 The Creative Camp is designed to be an immersive experience, enabling a deep creative connection with the environment.
 Our remote locations are always rich with inspiration.
 The art working infrastructure we take along enables you to create comfortably in camp.
 And the entire camp set up provides enough comfort to be able to simply relax and soak it in when you are not busy creating.
 Some days may be spent away from the campsite, artworking ‘au plain air’ either within walking distance from camp or by driving to special locations in the vicinity.
 There will usually be some gentle walking each day and extended walks are a possibility for those who would like it.
-For safety’s safe we do not encourage people to set out on walks on their own unless we know their direction and estimated time of return.
+For safety’s sake we do not encourage people to set out on walks on their own unless we know their direction and estimated time of return.

 For those who want it Deborah offers tuition and support in a variety of media.
 But for those who prefer to work independently, there are plenty of opportunities to be in solitude, plus the camp offers a stimulating small group environment when you feel like it.
 Much is gained from sharing our experience of the creative process.